KEY FACTS

 3) Will it protect the environment?

-After 11 years in situ, a plethora of consultants’ reports, and more than $50 million (K130 million) in taxpayer Aid funding there was no action taken to engage an accredited Military Heritage Architect to develop a Master Heritage Plan for the Kokoda campaign until Prime Minister Scott Morrison, who trekked across the Trail in 2009, intervened.
+So, after 15 years in situ, a plethora of consultants’ reports, and more than $65 million (PNGK167 million) in taxpayer Aid funding there has been no action taken to engage an accredited Military Heritage Architect via the Australian War Memorial to develop a Military Heritage Master Plan for the Kokoda campaign.

-1) A Joint Understanding for Commemoration be developed between Australia and PNG to identify, protect, honour and interpret our shared wartime heritage in the lead-up to the 80th anniversary of the War in the Pacific.
+A Joint Understanding for Commemoration be developed between Australia and PNG to identify, protect, honour and interpret our shared wartime heritage in Papua New Guinea.

 PUTRID TOILETS

 Landowners across the Trail have never received any training of micro-finance assistance to build hygienic toilets or ablution facilities across the Trail.
-After 10-years, Port Moresby based, taxpayer-funded Australian environmental officials responsible for managing the Trail have elected to ignore this most basic need for trekkers.
-As a result, many avoid them and ‘go bush‘ which is the worst of all environmental outcomes.
+After 15 years, Port Moresby based, taxpayer-funded Australian environment officials responsible for managing the Trail have elected to ignore this most basic need for trekkers.
+As a result, many trekkers avoid them and ‘go bush‘ which is the worst of all environmental outcomes.

 Feedback from female trekkers re toilets facilities across the Trail: